A chunk of dynamic content you can render anywhere.

 Of course, snippets don’t have to be just text.
 Using our template language, the same snippet can produce different output using Liquid syntax and dynamic parameters.
 This allows you to create powerful, reusable templates.

-When you render a snippet through our SDKs or API, we’ll combine the snippet’s source code with the parameters you’ve passed to generate a render.
+When you render a snippet through our SDKs or API, we’ll combine the snippet’s content with the parameters you’ve passed to generate a render.
 Then, we’ll send the resulting HTML to you in Unicode-escaped format.

 The first time you render a snippet, it may take a bit longer, because we have a lot to do.
 After that, however, we’ll return a cached version of the snippet much more quickly.